bspinne2/Brendan-Spinner-Portfolio/docs/Labs/L03/index.md

 From researching these types of infill, I realized that the higher the infill percentage, the more structurally sound the build will be.
 It will use up more material and will take longer to print, but will establish a strong base that is less likely to warp or experience other complications.

+## Preprocessor and Printing

+The next course of action was downloading my design into a .STL file and importing it into Prusa Slicer.